Oxalates And Hormonal Health: What You Need To Know

 Once ingested, oxalates can either be broken down by the beneficial bacteria in your gut or absorbed into your bloodstream.
 Effective gut microbiota play a crucial role in healthy oxalate metabolism.
 When the gut flora balance is disrupted, oxalates may accumulate in your body, potentially forming crystals in tissues such as the kidneys.

-See also Oxalates And Hormonal Health: The Impact On Bone Density
+See also Oxalates And Hormonal Health: The Connection To Chronic Illness

 Impact of Oxalates on Your Health